THE SKREN SUCCESSION

 SUBJECTS: NON-RESPONSIVE TO ENVIRONMENT UNABLE TO CALCULATE PERFORMANCE METRIC ANALYSIS ERROR ANALYSIS ERROR

-He put Ministry's "Thieves" on his boombox, turned it up until the grinding, mechanical rhythm rattled his desk.
-The industrial percussion matched something breaking in his chest.
-He rewatched the footage of his parents again and again, that grinding beat underneath, and felt like he was documenting the end of something.
+Jason cued up Ministry’s “Thieves” on his boombox, and turned it up until the grinding, industrial rhythm rattled his desk.
+The driving percussion matched the pounding in his chest.
+He rewatched the footage of his parents and felt like he was documenting the end of his childhood.

-After dress rehearsal, David watched the final scene in silence.
-When the house lights came up, he nodded once.
+David watched the final scene in silence.
+When the house lights came up, he closed his eyes and nodded once.

 “Better,” he said to the cast.
 Then, looking directly at Jason: “You’re almost there.”

-That night, Jason recorded the same performance in his room, running through the movements and reactions.
+That night, Jason recorded the same performance in his room, running through his movements and reactions.
 The MiyoVox analyzed it:

 ENGAGEMENT METRIC: 6.4/10.0

 Jason stared at the number.
-At rehearsal, he'd felt more present than ever before.
-David had acknowledged it.
-But the machine said he'd gotten worse.
+At rehearsal, he’d felt more present than ever before.
+David had acknowledged it, but the machine gave him a worse score.

-For the first time, Jason wondered if the numbers meant anything at all.
+For the first time, Jason wondered if the numbers meant anything at all, or if they were just arbitrary calculations made by a flawed machine.

-Megan Summers had perfect hair—that's what Jason thought every time he saw her.
-Raven dark with just a hint of blood-red and feathered like she'd stepped out of a Tiger Beat magazine.
-She was a junior, one year younger than him, popular without being mean about it, and so far out of Jason's orbit that he'd never even considered talking to her.
+Megan Summers had perfect hair: Raven dark with just a hint of blood-red and feathered like she’d stepped out of a Tiger Beat magazine.
+She was a junior, one year younger than him, popular without being mean about it, and so far out of Jason’s orbit that he never considered talking to her.

 She came to opening night of Mother Hicks.
 Jason spotted her in the third row during curtain call and nearly forgot to bow.